How are the NBCE examinations scored?

 Therefore, to pass the Part I exam, you must pass General Anatomy, Spinal Anatomy, Physiology, Chemistry, Pathology, and Microbiology.

 To pass the Part II exam, you must pass General Diagnosis, Neuromusculoskeletal Diagnosis, Diagnostic Imaging, Principles of Chiropractic, Chiropractic Practice, and Associated Clinical Sciences.

 What are the current pass rates for the examinations?

 The NBCE does not predetermine the number or percentage of examinees who will pass any of its exams.
 Theoretically, as many as 100% of candidates could pass; or, conceivably, the passing rate could be 0%.
-(Naturally, neither of these extremes has happened in any administration of the NBCE exams.)
-While the majority of examinees do pass, the passing rate may vary from one chiropractic college to another, and from one year to another.
+While the majority of examinees pass our tests, the passing rate may vary from one chiropractic college to another, and from one year to another.

 What is a score analysis?

-A score analysis is available to any examinee with failing scores on Parts I, II, III, and Physiotherapy.
+A score analysis is available to any examinee with failing scores on Parts I, II, III, Physiotherapy, and Part IV.
 A separate analysis is provided for each failed exam (i.e., each Part I or Part II subject, Part III, or Physiotherapy).

 Score analyses are provided as assessment tools for your benefit and will not be reported to any third party.
 You can access your score analysis and all other score reports through your MyNBCE user account.

 Can I retake an examination that I passed in order to raise my score?